longwatermelon/crust/README.md

 };
 ```

 Compiling this program will give an error, because underscores are not a recognized character by the lexer.
-It would be an easy fix, but I think it's funnier when people are forced to use garbage naming conventions such as camelCase.
+It would be an easy fix, but it's funny when people are forced to use garbage naming conventions like camel case.

 ![image](https://user-images.githubusercontent.com/73869536/158003281-a61cc309-678a-42b5-addc-05a2441c3400.png)